 Our group continued weekly track workouts at F&M, usually on the track and sometimes doing mile repeats around the perimeter of the campus.
 In the ensuing years we were joined by two very accomplished (e.g. fast) runners: Greg Cauller and Justin Krebs.

-Post-workout at least monthly would end with a walk over to College Row and hang out at the now-extinct “World of Wings” (aka WOW) for $5 buckets of six – 12oz Pabst Blue Ribbon bottles–and if time allowed–we closed the evening with a shot of tequila.
-While consuming the PBRs we planned, discussed, (and occasionally carried out) “WOW” Action Items–this was a series of goals, aspirations, or ridiculous ideas – all related to running or racing tracked on an excel spreadsheet by Jim.
+Post-workout at least monthly would end with a walk over to College Row and hang out at the now-extinct “World of Wings” (aka WOW) for $5 buckets of six – 12oz Pabst Blue Ribbon bottles, and, if time allowed, we closed the evening with a shot of tequila.
+While consuming the PBRs we planned, discussed, and occasionally carried out “WOW” Action Items, a series of goals, aspirations, or ridiculous ideas all related to running or racing tracked on an excel spreadsheet by Jim.
 (See “Bucket Award” Photos below).

 By this time, Gary Gagliardi (of 24 miles/24 beers/24 hours fame), Annie Poland, Travis Hess, and Christine Geiselman became part of the track group.
 Soon after we were joined by a few young York area/Penn State recruits, Adam Moore and Brian Petraco.

 As the years moved on the club has progressively grown by word of mouth and by runners reading our runners’ race results in our local newspaper’s box scores.
 New runners continue to the join F and M Track Club looking for a competitive venue, ways to get faster, and forging new relationships.

 Some of our runners such as Vicki Boyer (Oregon), Nick Rizzon (New York), Gary Gagliardi (Montana), Annie Poland (Colorado), Ryan Norton (Oregon) Jason Lantz (New Hampshire), Kaitlyn Oliver (Florida) have relocated but maintain close ties with our club.